-John Napoli began preparing students for the Monmouth County Vocational School (MCVS) entrance exam in 2009 at his Middletown Mathnasium Center; those programs have evolved into Exl Prep.
+We began preparing students for the Monmouth County Vocational School (MCVSD) entrance exam in 2009.

 In October of 2009, my son Matthew decided to apply to both CBA and MAST.
 During the Q&A portion of the MAST open house, a parent asked how to prepare for the exam.
 We were told that the test was a standardized test, and later told that the test aligned with NJ ASK content.
 We were also told that there was no way to prepare for this type of test.